 We’re going to go through the steps to find the information you need and find your ideal customers online.

-I’m going to walk you through this using an example of a market that I have never sold in before and have no interest in; horse saddles.
+I’m going to walk you through this using an example of a market that I have never sold

 At this stage, I want to know everything I can find out about people who are in the market to buy a horse saddle.
 I want to be able to fill in as much of my Customer Snapshot as possible before I even design my website.